algolia/docsearch/docs/src/run-your-own.md

 =================
 ```

-Copy-paste the content into a file name `example.json`, we'll use it
+Copy-paste the content into a filename `example.json`, we'll use it
 later to start the crawling.
 You can find the complete list of
 available options in [our documentation][3], or browse the [list of
 live configs][4].